percona/pmm-doc/docs/details/advisors/checks/mongodb-profiler-check.md

 ## Resolution
-Please Perform the steps mentioned below to turn off profiler completely or reduce the level

-The profiler can be enabled or have the level changed at either the command line startup or via the config file.
+Turn off profiler or reduce the level.
+You can do this either from the command line startup or via the config file.

-1. To turn off profiler level globally, edit the mongod.conf file and disable/comment below parameter.\
+To turn off profiler level globally:
+1. Edit the mongod.conf file and disable/comment below parameter.\
    “operationProfiling”\
    OR, adjust the “mode”\
    operationProfiling:\
      mode: off
-2. Then Perform a rolling restart of your mongod nodes
+2. Perform a rolling restart of your mongod nodes.

-3. To reduce the profiler level, edit and adjust below parameter in mongod.conf
+To reduce the profiler level, edit and adjust the following parameter in mongod.conf:
 	operationProfiling:
    		mode: slowOp

-4. To check the profiler status and level on a running system, performa the following commands from the mongo shell: db.getProfilingStatus() db.getProfilingLevel()
+To check the profiler status and level on a running system, performa the following commands from the mongo shell:
+		db.getProfilingStatus()
+		db.getProfilingLevel()